htc cast parents' information

 Where do the girls that participate in HTC come from?

 Girls come from as many as 14 different schools in the greater Los Angeles area.
 As the only co-ed activity on campus, Hannon Theatre is privileged to be able to offer the opportunity for talented females to participate in our program.
-HTC actresses often include girls from Marlborough School, Flintridge Sacred Heart Academy, Immaculate Heart High School, Marymount High School, etc.
+HTC's female actors often include girls from Marlborough School, Girls Academic Leadership Academy, Flintridge Sacred Heart Academy, Immaculate Heart High School, Marymount High School, etc.

 Who should I contact if unexpected conflicts arise for my son/daughter?